jafingerhut/core.btree-vector/doc/intro.md

 consecutive `conjl` operations.
 As far as I can see, there is no way to do this and yet maintain O(log N) run time.

-(conjl3) Try to make the resulting tree still packed in any way after many consecutive `conjl` operations, perhaps right-packed instead of left-packed.
+(conjl3) Try to make the resulting tree still packed in some way after many consecutive `conjl` operations, perhaps right-packed instead of left-packed.